 Damanitia Scientific Name: Damanitia

+Viburnum – tinus Scientific Name: Caprifoliaceae Full Sun or partial shade.
 Dark evergreen with fragrant white flowers good hedge plant can be trained as a small tree.
-Blooms in fall into the spring.
+Fast growing shrub, blooms in fall into the spring.

 Apache Plume Scientific Name: Fallugia paradoxa